 Fluent in Spanish, Portuguese, Italian, German, French, and Russian, John coaches international executives in acculturating to US multinational business environments.
 He also has a working knowledge of the business cultures of thirty countries.

 He has a Master of Arts Degree from New York University and a Bachelor of Science Degree from Polytechnic Institute of NY.
-He teaches graduate classes in Global Human Resources, Strategic HCM Applications Of Knowledge-based Enterprise, and Coaching In Organizations at NYU-Polytechnic School of Engineering and is a member of the professional association, World Class Speakers.
+He teaches graduate classes in Global Human Resources, Strategic HCM Applications Of Knowledge-based Enterprise, and Coaching In Organizations at NYU-Tandon School of Engineering and is a member of the professional association, World Class Speakers.

 John has worked for several HCM firms such as Drake Beam Morin, Inc., Partners In Human Resources International, The Ayers Group, McGill Parry Ltd., Sands Wentworth, Ltd., Burns & Lawe, Pty., and Right Management.
 He is also a Visiting Lecturer on Japanese-American Management Systems and Acculturation at the University of Hawaii and the Japanese-American Institute of Management Science (Oahu).